Henrik-St/vscode-fugitive/README.md

 # ...
 ```

-## Current scope
-The current scope of this plugin contains only the status buffer maps from the fugitive plugin.
-The Git command functionality is not currently planned.

 ## Out of scope
+1. At the moment the vim extension does not support registering custom commands.
+Hence the Git statusline commands are not part of this scope.
+If you are interested in this functionality, i have opened an issue on the vim extension github [here](https://github.com/VSCodeVim/Vim/issues/9103).
-The vscode git api does not support interactive rebasing.
+2. The vscode git api does not have first-class support for interactive rebasing.
-Therefore, functionality relying on rebasing is not supported.
+Therefore, functionality relying on rebasing is not provided in this extension.